The Most Unexpected Secrets Behind the Longest Celebrity Marriages

 Then again, if you've met Mr. or Ms. Right, it's going to take more than crazy schedules, dueling egos and temptation, everywhere, to break a couple up.

 "People say, 'Jeez, it must be hard to stay married in show business.'
-I think it's hard to stay married anywhere, but if you marry the right person, it might work out," Tom Hanks, who's been married to second wife Rita Wilson for 29 years now, mused to The Spec in 2016.
+I think it's hard to stay married anywhere, but if you marry the right person, it might work out," Tom Hanks, who's been married to second wife Rita Wilson for almost 32 years now, mused to The Spec in 2016.

 But regardless of how meant to be any two people are, relationships take work and efforts have to be made to make sure that minor issues don't turn major and the spark that brought them together doesn't fizzle out entirely.
 If you look at some of the most enduring couples in Hollywood, you figure that they all must have certain things in common, yet of course the specifics of what those commonalities are—values, sense of humor, energy level, faith, etc.—are uniquely theirs.
 It's once those things are squared away that couples have to get creative.

-"There's no magic recipe," Tatum told E!
-News this summer.
-"Every two unique snowflakes that meet are going to have a different combination."

-True story.
-Some couples believe in the more time spent together the merrier, while others think it's key to let their paths diverge in order to appreciate each other more down the road.
-Some share their cozy couple scenes on Instagram, and others keep their social media free significant-other-free.
-Some duos relish a blowout fight every now and then, while yet other never raise their voice (or so they'd have us believe).
+"We were friends for two years before we ever went out on a date.
+She knew what kind of guy I was, what my morals were, what my priorities were, and vice versa," Freddie Prinze Jr. told E!
+News about falling for his wife of now more than 17 years, Sarah Michelle Gellar.
+"We already knew all the faults about the other person."

-There are, however, quite a few shared ingredients when it comes to the secrets of the longest relationships in Hollywood—many of them having to do with how couples fight, actually.
+There are quite a few common ingredients when it comes to the secrets of the longest relationships in Hollywood—many of them having to do with how couples fight, actually.
 Listening is usually pretty key, as is making each other laugh.
 Oh, and liking each other!
 The simple act of still really liking each other comes up a lot.

-"We were friends first," Beyoncé has said of her and Jay-Z, together for about 15 years now and married for nine.
+"We were friends first," Beyoncé has said of her and Jay-Z, together for close to 18 years now and married for 12.

 But there are also definitely some quirkier additions to the mix that you might not have expected to be so essential to lasting love.
-Because, as Barbra Streisand, who's been married to James Brolin for 19 1/2 years, put it recently: "Twenty years in Hollywood is like 50 years in Chicago."
+Because, as Barbra Streisand, who's been married to James Brolin for almost 22 years, put it when they hit their two-decade milestone: "Twenty years in Hollywood is like 50 years in Chicago."

 Here's how these longtime couples have kept it together: